Colors Available: (RC-2000 Colors)

-*Butyl Liquid Rubber comes standard in white and black for non-commercial orders (less than 20 gallons) the other custom colors are available for an additional $15.00 per 5 gallon pail.
+*Liquid Butyl Rubber comes standard in white and black for ALL order quantities.
+For BEIGE AND GREY an additional $15.00 per 5-gallon pail; minimum order of (5 of our 5-gallon pails).
+Our other custom colors are available for an additional $25.00 per 5-gallon pail.
+Minimum order for custom colors; Five (5- gallon pails) or a total of 25 gallons.
 For custom colors orders please call our office.

 Butyl rubber, sometimes just called "butyl", is a synthetic rubber, a copolymer of isobutylene with isoprene.
 The abbreviation IIR stands for isobutylene isoprene rubber.
 Polyisobutylene, also known as "PIB" which butyl rubber is based.
 Butyl rubber is produced by polymerization of about 98% of isobutylene with about 2% of isoprene.
 Structurally, polyisobutylene resembles polypropylene, but has two methyl groups substituted on every other carbon atom, rather than one.

 Prior to the liquefied version emerging on to the market, rolls of the rubber were used for waterproofing roofs.
 The liquids are much easier to apply.
 It can also fill cracks and crevices and form an entirely seamless membrane.
 Liquid Butyl Rubber can go where the sheet version could never effectively coat.
 Liquid Butyl Rubber coatings have additional uses.
 Over the years, they have been used for roofing, cooling tanks, industrial applications, storage tanks etc. They can be applied to a wide range of roofing materials, including metal, fiberglass, concrete bur roofs etc. Always consult your roofer to determine if aftermarket coatings are acceptable, given the condition of your overall roof.